jxtngx/lm-eval-lab/README.md

 evaluator.run()
 ```

-Running the evaluator will log results to the user defined log dir or `eval-lab/logs/evaluator`.
+Running the evaluator will log results to the user defined directory or `eval-lab/logs/evaluator`.

 ## Run times